 - After starting the engine, allow it to idle for 3 minutes to warm up.
 Failure to do so will shorten engine life. - 2.
 Be sure the low oil pressure-alert indicator goes off after starting the engine.
 NOTICE: If the low oil pressure-alert indicator blinks after the engine starts, stop the engine.
-Otherwise serious engine damage could occur.
-Check the oil level and add oil if necessary.
-Consult your Yamaha dealer if the cause for the low oil pressure-alert indicator cannot be found.
-[ECM01830]
+Otherwise, serious engine damage could occur.
+Check the oil level and add engine oil if necessary.
+Consult your Yamaha dealer if the cause for the low oil pressure alert cannot be found.
+IECMO18321

-Checks after engine warm-up Shifting
+Checks after engine warm up

+Shifting

-While tightly moored, and without applying throttle, confirm that the engine shifts smoothly into forward and reverse, and back to neutral.
+While the boat is tightly moored, and without applying throttle, confirm that the engine shifts smoothly into forward and reverse, and back to neutral.